kazurayam/Katalon-IDEA-Combination/README.md

 ## Conclusion

 I have developed a good combination of Katalon Studio + IntelliJ IDEA + Gradle.
 With this combination, I can enjoy stress-free Groovy programming.
-I would prefer this to programming `Custom Keywords` without unit-tests support in Katalon Studio.
+I would prefer this tool set to programming `Custom Keywords` without unit-tests support in Katalon Studio.

 ## Environment I used